What is Birth Trauma? Causes, Symptoms, and How to Heal

 If you want to read more about my approach to supporting women after loss and trauma, you can visit my About page.

-How Birth Trauma Shows Up
+Birth Trauma Symptoms: How It Shows Up in Daily Life

 Birth trauma can show up in both big and small ways.
 Some women describe it as being ambushed by memories they didn’t invite.
 Others describe feeling numb, detached, or unlike themselves.